Skip to content

 char c[] = {'H', 'i', '\0'}; // sizeof == 3, strlen == 2,这才是合法的 C 字符串

-Method two is a valid char array, but it is not a C string—passing it to strlen or printf("%s") will cause memory to be read past the end until a 0 byte happens to be encountered.
-This is undefined behavior.
+Method two is a valid char array, but it is not a C string.
+Passing it to strlen or printf("%s") causes the program to read memory continuously until it happens to encounter a 0 byte.
+This is undefined behavior (UB).

-⚠️ Pitfall Warning Confusing sizeof and strlen is one of the most common mistakes beginners make.
-Remember: sizeof is calculated at compile time and gives the total array size (including \0), while strlen scans at runtime until \0 and gives the character count (excluding \0).
-When an array is passed to a function, it decays to a pointer, and sizeof then returns only the pointer size—at that point, you can only rely on strlen.
+⚠️ Warning Confusing sizeof with strlen is one of the most common mistakes beginners make.
+Remember: sizeof calculates the total size of the array at compile time (including \0), while strlen counts the number of characters up to the \0 at runtime (excluding \0).
+When an array is passed to a function, it decays into a pointer, and sizeof will only return the pointer size—in this case, you must rely on strlen.

-String literals are stored in the read-only data segment of the program, and modifying them is undefined behavior:
+String literals are stored in the read-only data segment of the program; modifying them is undefined behavior (UB):

 c